Work Authorization for J-2 Dependents

 - Attach a check to Form I-765 (staple or paperclip):

 - Make check to: U.S. Department of Homeland Security

-- Write your name and “EAD” in the memo field
+- Write your name and I-765 application in the check's memo field

 - Mail to USCIS (ISS recommends using UPS, FedEx, or DHL to mail the application):

 To mail via UPS, FedEx, or DHL, use this address:

 To mail via the U.S. Postal Service use this address:

 Do I need an EAD if I am just volunteering?

 Working without authorization is a serious violation of one’s immigration status therefore if you are ever unsure whether an unpaid “volunteer” position you are considering requires an EAD, please speak with your International Support Services advisor.